 Who administers the R&D Tax Incentive?

-The R&D Tax Incentive is jointly administered by AusIndustry and the Australian Taxation Office (ATO).
-AusIndustry is an operational division of the Department of Industry, Science, Energy and Resources (DISER) and is responsible for technical compliance of R&D Tax Incentive applications.
-The ATO is responsible for financial and taxation compliance of applications.
+AusIndustry is an operational division of the Department of Industry, Science, Energy and Resources (DISER) and is responsible for the applicant’s technical compliance.

 Why should I consider the R&D Tax Incentive?

-If you are undertaking eligible R&D, then you should claim it.
+If you are undertaking eligible R&D, then you should claim the R&DTI.
 Unlike other Government (grant) programs, the R&D Tax Incentive is not capped, so if you qualify, you will receive a benefit.
 You aren’t competing with other companies.